-ESCA is a tiny, 16-seat tasting menu restaurant in a quiet backstreet of District 7, Budapest’s party district.
-The dark interior, which features sleek, dark wood finishes and chic Mid-century modern chairs, couldn’t be more different from the kitsch ruin bars nearby.
-ESCA is helmed by chef and owner Gábor Fehér, a young local talent who's gained experience in Copenhagen and at leading Budapest restaurants before setting up shop here.
+ESCA is a tiny, 16-seat fine dining restaurant in a quiet backstreet of District 7, Budapest’s party district.
+The dimly-lit interior, featuring sleek, dark wood finishes and chic, Mid-century modern chairs, couldn’t be more different from the kitsch ruin bars nearby.
+ESCA is helmed by owner-chef Gábor Fehér, a young local talent who's gained experience in France and Copenhagen before setting up shop here.

 In-line with the New Nordic Cuisine, the tasting menu features light sauces, pickled ingredients, and plenty of vegetables.
-You might encounter kohlrabi, parsley, artichoke, and kale variations as part of the seasonally changing 8-course tasting menu, which costs €50 per person (€85 with wine pairing).
+You might encounter kohlrabi, parsley, celery, artichoke, and kale variations as part of the seasonally changing 8-course tasting menu, which costs €50 per person (€85 with wine pairing).
 The dishes are simple yet intensely flavorful—I challenge anyone to find a more tender and moist chicken breast in Budapest.